Toronto Faces Personal Injury Trial Over Bicycle Accident

 While Justice Morgan took note of the employee’s views, he also explained that she was not qualified as an objective expert witness.
 Given the “irreconcilably conflicting views” of the properly qualified experts in this case, it would be inappropriate to grant summary judgment as the city requested.

 Justice Morgan also declined to dismiss the city’s cross-claim against the railway that operated the tracks in question.
 The Court noted the plaintiff already released her own potential claim against the Railway.
 But the city maintained it has the right to seek “contribution and indemnity,” i.e., reimbursement from the railway for its share of responsibility for the accident.
 For its part, the railway argued it had nothing to do with the design of either the bicycle path or the railroad crossing–that was purely the city’s doing–and that according to the plaintiff, the accident occurred when her bicycle slipped on the rubber padding, not the tracks themselves.

 Justice Morgan said it was too early in the litigation to let the railway off the hook.
 For one thing, it was necessary for a trial court to first decide whether the plaintiff’s underlying claim against the city was viable.
 Accordingly, Justice Morgan declined to dismiss the cross-claim.

-Contact Preszler Law Firm Today if You Have Been Injured in a Toronto Bicycle Accident
+Contact Preszler Injury Lawyers Today if You Have Been Injured in a Toronto Bicycle Accident

 Bicycle accidents can often raise complex legal questions, especially when a municipality’s liability is at issue.
 That is why it is imperative you speak with a qualified Toronto personal injury lawyer following any type of accident.
-Contact the Preszler Law Firm today to schedule a free, no-obligation consultation with one of our lawyers.
+Contact the Preszler Injury Lawyers today to schedule a free, no-obligation consultation with one of our lawyers.